Budapest to Milan train with EuroNight

 Fast trains

-To travel from Budapest to Milan you need to make at least one change.
+To travel from Budapest to Milan you need to make at least 2 changes.

 Budapest Keleti